+Nomenclature

+The following nomenclature applies throughout this document:

+The word “shall” is used in this Standard to express requirements.
+All the requirements are expressed with the word “shall”.

+The word “should” is used in this Standard to express recommendations.
+All the recommendations are expressed with the word “should”.

+It is expected that, during tailoring, recommendations in this document are either converted into requirements or tailored out.

+The words “may” and “need not” are used in this Standard to express positive and negative permissions, respectively.
+All the positive permissions are expressed with the word “may”.
+All the negative permissions are expressed with the words “need not”.

+The word “can” is used in this Standard to express capabilities or possibilities, and therefore, if not accompanied by one of the previous words, it implies descriptive text.

+In ECSS “may” and “can” have completely different meanings: “may” is normative (permission), and “can” is descriptive.

+The present and past tenses are used in this Standard to express statements of fact, and therefore they imply descriptive text.

-TPHTE qualification principles
+TPHTE verification principles

 TPHTE categorization

-TPHTE 3.2.20are considered special pressurized hardware, as defined in clause 3.3.2.20 Requirements of ECSS-E-ST-32-02 are included in this Standard for this reason.
+TPHTE as defined in 3.2.20 of this Standard are considered ‘special pressurized equipment’ (SPE), as per definition of ECSS-E-ST-32-02.
+Requirements of ECSS-E-ST-32-02 are included in this Standard for this reason.

 The TPHTE are categorized in Figure 4-1 according to their design and functional principle.

+HP’s, LHP’s and CPL’s are categorized as MSPE (Metallic Special Pressurized Equipment) as described in section 4.1.2 ECSS‐E‐ST‐32‐02

 Heat pipes consist of a single container with a capillary structure extending over the entire container length.
 Liquid and vapour passages are arranged in such a way that the two fluid phases move in counter flow.

 Capillary driven loops (CDL) have separate evaporator and condenser sections, which are connected by dedicated vapour and liquid tubing.
 At least one capillary structure is located in the evaporator section, which serves as capillary pump to circulate the fluid in a true loop configuration.